nipwaayoni/elastic-apm-php-agent/docs/config.md

 ### Required Options

-The Agent requires following options to function as expected.
+The Agent requires the following options to function as expected.

 #### Service Name